AES EBU Digital Audio

 (see Composite) Composite video is sometimes designated by the acronym CVBS.
-There is some confusion about the expansion of this acronym with some commonly used alternatives being: "Color, Video, Blank & Sync", "Composite Video Baseband Signal", "Composite Video Burst Signal" or "Composite Video with Burst & Sync".
+There is some confusion about the expansion of this acronym with some commonly used alternatives being: "Colour, Video, Blank & Sync", "Composite Video Baseband Signal", "Composite Video Burst Signal" or "Composite Video with Burst & Sync".

 DVI (Digital Video Interface) is a video interface standard used primarily with flat panel LCD monitors and high-end video graphics cards.
 DVI-D and DVI-I formats can use Single or Dual link connectors with the dual link providing an increase in speed and signal quality.
 DVI Digital and Analogue formats are non-interchangeable.